 Do I clean my vanilla beans when I receive them?

 Generally, the answer is no. The vanilla bean pod is full of vanillin, the naturally-occurring oil that gives vanilla its sweet taste.
-Through the arduous process of harvesting vanilla beans the bean is heated, bacteria has been killed and the oils sweated out to give the vanilla its sweet aroma.
-Rinsing them in water or alcohol will remove some of the oils or dry the pod unnecessarily.
-In the occasional and infrequent instance where small imperfections are present, it may make sense to wipe the outside of the bean with a towel dampened with alcohol.
+Through the arduous process of harvesting vanilla beans the bean is heated, bacteria has been killed and the oils sweated out to give the vanilla its sweet aroma and protective coating that keeps bacteria from growing.
+Rinsing them in water or alcohol will remove some of the oils or dry the pod unnecessarily, especially if they are going into your alcohol immediately to make vanilla extract.
+However, if you are using the beans for frostings or other applications that do not include cooking or soaking in alcohol, we do recommend giving them a rinse right before use, just as you would with fruits or veggies purchased from the grocery store.
+Also, in the occasional instance where small imperfections are present, it may make sense to wipe the outside of the bean with a towel dampened with alcohol.
 (Discussed in more detail below.)

 Care and Storage